Why Choose Hawai‘i?

 Alumni and success rate

-Our PhD success rate is high; if we accept you into our program we have the expectation that you will complete your PhD in a reasonable time and move successfully to the next stage of an astronomical or technical career.
-Historically almost two-thirds of the students entering our program left with a PhD degree; another fifth gained the MS degree.
+Our PhD success rate is high — if we accept you into our program we expect that you will complete your PhD in a reasonable time and move successfully to the next stage of an astronomical or technical career.
+Historically 75% of the students entering our program left with a PhD degree; another 10% gained the MS degree.
 Our graduates are successful: over 85% of our PhD alumni and over 50% of our MS alumni are currently actively employed as astronomers or physicists in universities, observatories, or government laboratories.

 Foreign applications

-With a faculty drawn from twelve countries, we naturally welcome foreign students, and we apply the same admissions standards to them as to US students.
+With a faculty drawn from twelve countries, we naturally welcome foreign students.
 Foreign citizens can hold research assistantships and, if their English is good enough, teaching assistantships.
 In recent years, our graduate class has included students from Australia, Canada, China, France, Iran, Ireland, India, Italy, Japan, Korea, Lebanon, Mexico, Norway, Portugal, Taiwan, the UK, and the USA.

 Life in Hawai‘i